-What is Mons-en-Pévèle?
+What is the Mons-en-Pévèle?
 A look at one of the trickiest sections of Paris-Roubaix

 Dylan Van Baarle (Ineos Grenadiers) races through Mons-en-Pévèle cobbled sector during Paris-Roubaix 2022

-Dylan Van Baarle (Ineos Grenadiers) races through Mons-en-Pévèle cobbled sector during Paris-Roubaix 2022 (Image credit: Getty Images)
+Dylan Van Baarle (Ineos Grenadiers) races through Mons-en-Pévèle cobbled sector during the 2022 Paris-Roubaix (Image credit: Getty Images)

 Stijn Devolder's attack on this sector aided the victory of his team-mate Tom Boonen in 2008.
 The following year, Boonen used this sector to reduce the lead group to six riders before racing to back-to-back victories.

-Mat Hayman, the 2016 Paris-Roubaix winner, stated that this sector is decisive in making the finale, saying: ”If you can get through this sector then you need to settle in and prepare yourself for the fact that you're going to have a chance.”
+Mathew Hayman, the 2016 Paris-Roubaix winner, stated that this sector is decisive in making the finale, saying: ”If you can get through this sector, then you need to settle in and prepare yourself for the fact that you're going to have a chance.”

 In 2010, Fabian Cancellara made his race-winning attack near the Mons-en-Pévèle sector of cobbles.
-Even though he only had a small gap on his rivals at the exit of the pavé sector, Cancellara was convinced that he would win, and he did.
+Even though he only had a small gap on his rivals at the exit of the pavé sector, Cancellara pushed on to a famous solo victory.

 This stretch of pavé can also decide the loser, of course.
 In 2006, George Hincapie’s aluminium steerer tube infamously snapped here, causing him to crash, injuring his shoulder and derailing his spring classics season.